Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Introduction

-Relying on assignment algorithms to solve atom reconfiguration problems~\cite{Schymik2020,Cooper2021,Cimring2022}, however, suffers from two drawbacks.
-The first drawback is that these assignment-based algorithms do not optimize for the number of displaced atoms; actually, minimizing the total number of displaced atoms is an NP-complete problem (even on simple geometries such as grids) for which an approximate solution can be obtained in polynomial time using the \emph{Steiner tree 3-approximation algorithm} (3-approx)~\cite{Calinescu2007}.
+Relying on assignment algorithms to solve atom reconfiguration problems~\cite{Schymik2020,Cooper2024,Cimring2023}, however, suffers from two major drawbacks.
+The first drawback is that these assignment-based algorithms do not optimize for the number of displaced atoms; in fact, minimizing the total number of displaced atoms is an \textsf{NP}-complete problem, even on simple graphs and geometries such as grids, for which an approximate solution can be obtained in polynomial time using the \emph{Steiner tree 3-approximation algorithm} (3-approx)~\cite{Calinescu2007}.
 If single atoms are displaced sequentially, then increasing the number of displaced atoms increases the number of transfer operations required to extract and implant the atoms from and into the array of optical traps, and thus increases the probability of losing them.
-For example, an algorithm might choose to displace $N$ atoms once instead of one atom $N$ times, which, although equivalent in terms of the total number of displacement operations, results in greater uncertainty about which atoms will be lost, complicating the problem of efficiently allocating surplus atoms to replace lost ones.
-The second drawback is that the moves are executed in an arbitrary order, without taking into account the possibility of early moves obstructing later moves.
-In this case, the same atom might be displaced multiple times, further increasing the probability of losing it.
+For example, an algorithm might choose to displace $M$ atoms once instead of one atom $M$ times, which, although equivalent in terms of the total number of displacement operations, results in greater uncertainty about which atoms will be lost, complicating the problem of efficiently allocating surplus atoms to replace lost ones.
+The second drawback is that the moves are executed in an arbitrary order, without taking into account the possibility of early moves obstructing later moves; the same atom might thus be displaced multiple times, further increasing the probability of losing it.